KailaniBailey/KailaniBailey/README.md

       - [IBM Data Science Professional Certificate](https://github.com/KailaniBailey/IBM-Data-Science-Professional-Certificate)
 -  I love to read in my free time and frequently update my book lists on [Goodreads](https://www.goodreads.com/kailanibayy).

-Lastly, A quote from one of my favorite childhood flicks:
+A quote from one of my favorite childhood flicks:
 <br>
 > ["I laugh in the face of Danger!"](https://youtu.be/FvZ649kW3jM?feature=shared)
 <br>- The Lion King <br>

-**Note:** The hyenas symbolize so much... anyways... back to work. <3

 🌸👾🌸👾🌸👾🌸👾🌸👾🌸👾🌸👾🌸
 <details>